North Babylon, New York: Athletics

 Danny Green, a basketball guard for the University of North Carolina who hails from North Babylon, achieved success that led him to the 2009 NCAA Division I men's basketball tournament.
 Green was signed to the San Antonio Spurs in March 2011.
 Danny Green won an NBA Championship in 2014 with the San Antonio Spurs, beating the Miami Heat, 4-1 and was traded, with Kawhi Leonard, to the Toronto Raptors, who went on to win the 2019 NBA championship.
-He then signed a contract with the Los Angeles Lakers for the 2019–20 season.
+He then signed a contract with the Los Angeles Lakers for the 2019–20 season, winning yet another NBA championship that season.

-Bria Hartley is currently a professional WNBA basketball player for the New York Liberty.
+Bria Hartley is currently a professional WNBA basketball player for the Connecticut Sun.
 She played point guard for the UConn women's basketball team, and won back to back national championships in 2013 and 2014.
 She was drafted by the Seattle Storm with the seventh overall pick in the 2014 WNBA Draft and immediately traded to the Washington Mystics, where she played until January 2017, before being traded to the New York Liberty to clear a salary cap.

 Richard Scooter Berry, a 2005 graduate from North Babylon High School (NBHS), is a defensive end for the Arena Football League's Jacksonville Sharks.
 He has also gained notoriety for a picture from 2007 circulating on the internet where he is sitting next to fellow West Virginia player Johnny Dingle - forming a picture of "Dingle Berry".

 Olympiads Joseph and Thomas Fitzgerald (1996 Olympics - Team Handball) also hail from North Babylon - growing up and graduating from North Babylon High School.

 Tim Seaman, a 1990 graduate of North Babylon High School, was a member of the USA 2000 and 2004 Olympic teams for racewalking.
 He currently coaches other athletes from his currently home in Imperial Beach, California.

 Chris Aloisi, born 1981, a soccer player and manager.